ECB frets over risks from China, Fed rate hike

 Even as China struggled and European growth remained sluggish, the U.S. Federal Reserve was expected to raise interest rates as soon as September.
 Analysts expect the Bank of England to follow suit in the following months.

-Assessing its 60 billion-euro-a-month asset-buying scheme, the ECB said the programme was on track and the inflation outlook was consistent with its medium-term target of close to 2 percent.
-But the ECB added that it needed to see through the programme, which is set to run until at least September 2016.
+Assessing its 60 billion-euro-a-month asset-buying scheme, the ECB said the program was on track and the inflation outlook was consistent with its medium-term target of close to 2 percent.
+But the ECB added that it needed to see through the program, which is set to run until at least September 2016.

 Early data appear to indicate that the asset purchases are making an impact, but falling prices for commodities like oil LCOc1 and iron ore .IO62-CNI=SI, along with China's economic slowdown, have increased talk that the ECB may need to do more to get prices up.

-The 5-year/5-year swap rate EURAB3E5YF5Y=, one of the bank's favourite indicators for long-term inflation expectations, has been falling steadily for the past month.
-It dropped to 1.5 percent after soaring to 2 percent in the spring when the bank launched its quantitative easing programme.
+The 5-year/5-year swap rate EURAB3E5YF5Y=, one of the bank's favorite indicators for long-term inflation expectations, has been falling steadily for the past month.
+It dropped to 1.5 percent after soaring to 2 percent in the spring when the bank launched its quantitative easing program.

 (Editing by Larry King)